-- Point used for most interferometric observations i.e. where an antenna is stationary whilst integrating.

-- Circle not currently supported.

-- Rectangle defines an area which can be scanned by a telescope, usually a single dish.
-It can also be used to create a mosaic of single pointings.

-- Spiral not currently supported.
+- Point used for most interferometric observations i.e. where an antenna is stationary whilst integrating. - Fill used for fast scanning a rectangular area using a Lissajous figure.
+Intended for use with a single dish. - Rectangle defines an area which can be raster scanned by a telescope, usually a single dish.
+It can also be used to create a mosaic of single pointings. - Cross not currently supported.

-- Cross allegedly supported.

-6.3.5 Point
+6.5.4.1 Point